csxiera/PGx-Imputation-Analysis/README.md

+## Setup

 **Note:** Due to GitHub's file size limitations, the GWAS data is not included in this repository.
 Data can be downloaded from shared OneDrive folder named `Thesis Data` <br>

 To prevent file path errors, store GWAS data in a directory named `PGx-Data` with the following folder names: